bitfocus/companion-module-softron-movierecorder/HELP.md

 ### Available feedback

+- Recording Active
-- Recording Status
+- Recording Paused
+- Source Destination Enabled
+- Source Locked

 ### Available variables

 - rec_name (Current recording name of each source)
 - rec_status (Current recording status of each source, including: recording, paused, stopped)
-- rec_time (Elapsed recording time of each source)
+- rec_time_elapsed (Elapsed recording time of each source)
+- rec_time_remaining (If there is a set end time, the remaining recording time of each source)
 - rec_destinations (Currently enabled recording destinations of each source)